0xM3R/cgPwn/README.md

 ```

 ## Default settings
 By default, [personal dotfiles](http://github.com/0xM3R/dotfiles) are installed onto the VM.
-Simply comment out the following lines in ecgPwn.sh if you don't want my settings.
+Simply comment out the following lines in cgPwn.sh if you don't want my settings.

 ```
 # Personal config